 - Respond to and take seriously all allegations, dealing with them promptly in line with the Active Humber Adult Safeguarding Policy

-- Report all concerns that arise both within Active Humber and / or outside
+- Report all concerns that arise both within Active Humber and / or outside the organisation

 - Take all necessary checks (DBS) as deemed appropriate

-- Maintain robust policies and procedures and understood by all in the
+- Maintain robust policies and procedures and understood by all in the organisation

 - Provide training and continuous improvement for all staff and the organisation which is undertaken regularly